Error-Correction in Flash Memories via Codes in the Ulam Metric: Basic Definitions

-Since the translocation distance between two permutations is a function of the length of their longest common subsequence, there exists an interesting connection between the translocation distance and Levenshtein's edit distance for permutations~\cite{levenshtein_perfect}.
-The latter distance is used for measuring the influence of deletions and insertions on the ``similarity'' of two permutations.
-Formally, it may be defined as follows.
+Henceforth, we shall refer to $\tldist$ as the Ulam distance.
+The Ulam distance and other notions introduced in this section easily extend to permutations over a set $P\subseteq[n]$.

+Note that a translocation may correspond to either a left- or a right-translocation.
+As seen from the example in Figure~\ref{fig:translocation-errors}, right-translocations correspond to general cell leakage models.
+On the other hand, left-translocations assume that the charge of a cell is increased above the level of other cells.
+We therefore also introduce the notion of the \emph{right-translocation distance}.
+As will be seen from our subsequent discussion, the Ulam distance is much easier to analyze than the right-translocation distance, and represents a natural lower bound for this distance.

-Let the number of deletions and insertions required to transform $u$ into $v$ be denoted by $\Dld{u,v}$.
-Levenshtein~\cite{levenshtein_perfect} showed that, for sequences of length $n$ over $\left[n\right]$, \( \Dld{u,v}=2\left(n-l(u,v)\right).\) This equality also holds for permutations over $\Sn$ and thus This result may be also deduced directly, by observing that a translocation $\phi{(i,j)}$ in a permutation $\sigma$ deletes the element $\sigma_i$ and inserts the same element in location $j$.
+The Ulam distance is closely related to Levenshtein's insertion/deletion distance, defined as the number of deletions and insertions required to transform one sequence to another, and denoted by $\Dld{\cdot,\cdot}$.
+Levenshtein~\cite{levenshtein_perfect} showed that, for sequences of length $n$, \( \Dld{u,v}=2\left(n-l(u,v)\right).\) This equality also holds for permutations and thus for $\pi,\sigma\in \Sn.$ This result may be also deduced directly, by observing that a translocation consists of a deletion and an insertion.

-It is also of interest to see how the translocation distance compares to the Kendall's $\tau$ distance used for classical rank modulation coding.
-The \emph{Kendall's $\tau$ distance} $\kdist (\sigma, \pi)$ from $\sigma \in \Sn$ to $\pi \in \Sn$ is defined as the minimum number of adjacent transpositions required to change $\sigma$ into $\pi$.
-A distance measure related to the Kendall's $\tau$ distance is the transposition distance, $\tpdist (\pi,\sigma)$.
-The transposition distance between two permutations $\pi$ and $\sigma$ equals the smallest number of transpositions (not necessarily adjacent) needed to transform $\pi$ into $\sigma$.
-The transposition distance $\tpdist (\pi,\sigma)$, as shown by Cayley in the 1860s, equals the number of cycles in the permutation $\sigma \, \pi^{-1}$.
+It is also of interest to see how the Ulam distance compares to the Kendall $\tau$ distance used in classical rank modulation coding.
+The \emph{Kendall $\tau$ distance} $\kdist (\pi, \sigma)$ between $\pi \in \Sn$ and $\sigma \in \Sn$ is defined as the minimum number of adjacent transpositions required to change $\pi$ into $\sigma$.
+A distance measure related to the Kendall $\tau$ is the transposition distance, also known as the Cayley distance.
+The transposition distance between two permutations $\pi$ and $\sigma$ of $\Sn$ is denoted by $\tpdist (\pi,\sigma)$, and equals the smallest number of (not necessarily adjacent) transpositions needed to transform $\pi$ into $\sigma$.
+The transposition distance $\tpdist (\pi,\sigma)$, as shown by Cayley~\cite{Cayley1849}, equals $n$ minus the number of cycles in the permutation $\sigma^{-1}\pi$.